rkashapov/tmproxy/README.md

 PORT=8888 python3 -m proxy --host https://habrahabr.ru
 ```

-If you visit http://localhost:8888 in yout browser you will see trademarked content.
+If you visit http://localhost:8888 in your browser you will see trademarked content.

 Docker
 ======